 Neuropsychological Evaluations.
-A neuropsychological evaluation provides a comprehensive assessment of an individual’s cognitive, neuropsychological, academic and emotional profile of strengths and areas of difficulty.
-Such an evaluation gives a sense of brain functioning with regard to general intellect, academic achievement, language, memory, attention, executive skills such as planning and organization, fine-motor skill, and social-emotional behavior.
-The purpose of such an evaluation is to illuminate the unique cognitive profile of an individual so that an appropriate plan for interventions and supports, both at home and at school, can be put into place.
+A neuropsychological evaluation provides a comprehensive profile of an individual’s cognitive, neuropsychological, academic and emotional strengths and areas of difficulty.
+Such an evaluation gives a sense of brain functioning in terms of general intellect, academic achievement, language, memory, attention, executive skills such as planning and organization, fine-motor skill, and social-emotional behavior.
+The purpose of an evaluation is to illuminate the unique cognitive profile of an individual so that an appropriate plan for interventions and support, both at home and at school, can be put into place.
 In the case that intellectual and academic functioning have already been assessed, for example through an evaluation conducted by the department of education, supplemental neuropsychological testing can be provided.

 Psychoeducational Evaluations.
 A psychoeducational evaluation provides an assessment of an individuals’ intellectual and academic functioning.
-Therefore, it is less comprehensive than a neuropsychological evaluation, but can still provide valuable information regarding a child’s cognitive and academic strengths and weaknesses.
-A psychoeducational evaluation would reveal any specific learning issues that might be present, and would also give a general sense attentional or organizational concerns that might warrant more comprehensive testing.
+It is less comprehensive than a neuropsychological evaluation, but can still provide valuable information regarding a child’s cognitive and academic strengths and weaknesses.
+A psychoeducational evaluation reveals specific learning issues that might be present, and gives a general sense of attentional or organizational concerns that might warrant more comprehensive testing.

 Autism Diagnostic Evaluations.
 An autism-diagnostic evaluation assesses presence of symptoms consistent with a diagnosis of autism spectrum disorders.
-Specifically, this type of assessment investigates strengths and weaknesses in an individuals social communication, language, intellectual and adaptive functioning.
-Such testing can be done in conjunction with a neuropsychological evaluation, or on it’s own.
-Given the results of an autism-diagnostic evaluation, recommendations for appropriate school placement as well as outside supports can be made.
+Specifically, this type of assessment investigates strengths and weaknesses in an individual’s social communication, language, intellectual and adaptive functioning.
+Such testing can be done in conjunction with a neuropsychological evaluation, or on its own.
+Given the results of an autism-diagnostic evaluation, recommendations for appropriate school placement as well as outside support can be made.

 Parent Consultation.
 Dr. Hayward is available to consult with parents as the need arises in the course of educational planning.